 Prevent tooth decay this Halloween and make the holiday a little less scary!
 Unfortunately, the bitter truth is that you put your teeth at risk every time you eat candy.
 The good news is that you can prevent tooth decay this Halloween.
 There are many precautions you can take to make sure nothing bad happens to your teeth.
-Follow these simple tips for the best possible results.
+Follow these simple tips provided by our dentists in Vaughan for the best possible results.

 What is the Best Candy for Your Teeth?